 How To Open a WealthONE Bank of Canada Account

-There are three ways to open a Wealth One account.
-You can fill out the online application here for personal accounts or mail them at [email protected] for business accounts.
-Alternatively, you can open an account by calling them at 1-866-392-1088 or visit one of their three locations in North York, Markham, or Vancouver.
+Alternatively, you can open an account by calling them at 1-866-392-1088 or visit one of their two locations in North York and Vancouver.

 Related: The Best GIC Rates in Canada